courselab/snaskii21/README.md

 	+ to increase the game speed
 	- to decrease the game speed
 	Q to quit the game
-	space to skip the loading animation
+	Space to skip the loading animation
 	R at game over screen to restart the game m/n on menu to change the number of walls
+	P to pause the game

 ## Contributing